GoodforGod/DummyMapper/README.md

 Plugin allow mapping Java POJO classes to different formats, this section describes information about supported formats and their options.

-All format examples will be showed according to this class as exaple.
+All format examples will be showed according to this class as example.
+Keep in mind that mapping is always based on class **fields**, not its *getters\setters*.

 ```java
 public class User {